-Greece: Sailboat with 100 migrants sinks in high winds

-ATHENS, Greece (AP) — A large-scale rescue operation was underway off a southern Greek island where a sailboat carrying up to 100 migrants hit rocks and sank in high winds late Wednesday, authorities said.

-The coast guard said its vessels, private boats and a rescue helicopter were involved in the effort off the coast of the island of Kythira, some 225 kilometers (140 miles) south of Athens ‒ along a route used by smugglers heading from Turkey to Italy.
+At 15 least dead as 2 migrant boats sink in Greek waters

+ATHENS, Greece (AP) — At least 15 people have died as two boats carrying migrants sank in Greek waters late Wednesday, and rescuers were looking for dozens still missing, authorities said early Thursday.
+The coast guard said 15 bodies had been recovered near the eastern island of Lesbos after a dinghy carrying about 40 people sank.
+Five people were rescued and three had been located on a rocky outcrop near the site of the sinking.
+A second rescue effort was launched several hundred kilometers (miles) to the west, near the island of Kythira, where a sailboat carrying about 100 migrants hit rocks and sank late Wednesday.

-Officials said 30 people had been rescued by early Thursday but gave no other details on the missing.
-They said the sailboat hit rocks off the village port of of Diakofti on the east of the island.
+Officials said 30 people had been rescued after that boat hit rocks off the village port of Diakofti on the east of the island.
 Winds in the area were up to 70 kph (45 mph).

 “We could see the boat smashing against the rocks and people climbing up those rocks to try and save themselves.
 It was an unbelievable sight,” Martha Stathaki, a local resident told The Associated Press.
 “All the residents here went down to the harbor to try and help.”